wohlfea/sea-301-d2/class-03-responsive-mobile-first/pair-assignment/README.md

 You and your pair will have different experience levels, which is normal.
 You'll have opportunities to both teach and learn from your pair.
 Keep an open mind, and always be kind.

-The workflow may take a little getting used to, if you haven't done pairing before, so give yourself time to work through any git issues (aka: "gituations") that arise.
+The workflow may take a little getting used to, so give yourself time to work through any git issues that arise.

 ## Setup your repo

+Follow these steps carefully!

 Here is a recommended workflow, if you haven't already set up a fork to work from: